 As expected, our decision to estimate the gravity model from panel data with bilateral fixed effects constitutes a demanding test of our hypotheses (Table 2).
-To facilitate comparison with other literature, we begin by estimating our basic gravity equation for both exports and FDI out-stocks with bilateral migrant stocks, but without interaction terms, using three different specifications: the widely used PPML estimator with reporter, partner and year fixed effects (Columns 1 and 2); our preferred panel Poisson setup with bilateral and year fixed effects and gravity variables (detailed in table notes) that will be used in the rest of the paper on different samples (Columns 3 to 8); a robustness check combining bilateral, reporter-year, and partner-year fixed effects (Columns 9 and 10).
-In addition, we provide evidence of our results' robustness using alternative language data (Columns 11 and 12).
+To facilitate comparison with other literature, we begin by estimating our basic gravity equation for both exports and FDI out-stocks with bilateral migrant stocks, but without interaction terms, using four different specifications: the PPML estimator (often used in the literature) without bilateral fixed effects (Columns 1 and 2); PPML with bilateral fixed effects (Columns 3 and 4); our preferred panel Poisson estimator with bilateral and year fixed effects, but no gravity variables (Columns 5 and 6); and the panel Poisson setup with bilateral and year fixed effects and gravity variables that will be used in the rest of the paper (Columns 7 and 8).